stevebrownlee/modern-farm/README.md

 ## Optional Challenge: Unique identifiers

-Add an incrementing `id` property to each harvested plant.
+Add a unique, incrementing `id` property to each harvested plant.
+The first plant harvested should have an `id` value of 1.
+The second one should have a value of 2, etc.